-The financial implications of these discretions are outlined in section 1.7.2 of the report of the Assistant Director of Development and Community Strategy.
+The financial implications of these discretions are outlined in section 1.7.2 of this report.

-Upper tier authorities will be required to take account of the differing needs of their residents and will be permitted to retain different discretionary concessions in different districts if they so wish.

-District Councils will still retain their well being powers under the Local Government Act 2000 and Local Transport Act 2008, which would enable them to enter into separate contracts with bus operators to provide travel concessions under these powers.
-These would be participatory rather than compulsory and would be separate to the National scheme being administered at the County level.

-It will be up to County Councils to decide on the best way to issue passes after responsibility transfers to them in April 2011.
-One option will be for district councils to continue to undertake this activity.

-At present Kent County Council have not indicated their intentions in response to this or other aspects of the announcement.
-It is understood that they will be considering these matters during the next few months.

-There may then be TUPE implications in respect of the transfer of any such responsibilities currently undertaken by Council staff.
-See also section 1.7.3 to the report of the Assistant Director of Development and Community Strategy.
+- 1.3.9 Upper tier authorities will be required to take account of the differing needs of their residents and will be permitted to retain different discretionary concessions in different districts if they so wish. - 1.3.10 District Councils will still retain their well being powers under the Local Government Act 2000 and Local Transport Act 2008, which would enable them to enter into separate contracts with bus operators to provide travel concessions under these powers.
+These would be participatory rather than compulsory and would be separate to the National scheme being administered at the County level. - 1.3.11 It will be up to County Councils to decide on the best way to issue passes after responsibility transfers to them in April 2011.
+One option will be for district councils to continue to undertake this activity. - 1.3.12 At present Kent County Council have not indicated their intentions in response to this or other aspects of the announcement.
+It is understood that they will be considering these matters during the next few months. - 1.3.13 There may then be TUPE implications in respect of the transfer of any such responsibilities currently undertaken by Council staff.
+See also section 1.7.3.

-The Department for Communities and Local Government (DCLG) will consult separately on the funding implications of the changes as part of the formal consultation on the next three year local Government finance settlement.
+1.3.14 The Department for Communities and Local Government (DCLG) will consult separately on the funding implications of the changes as part of the formal consultation on the next three year local Government finance settlement.
 This consultation is due to commence in July 2010.
+See also 1.3.21 for details of proposals in respect of Special Grant payments.